 - Virtual Meeting Apps: For far-flung teams or admins supporting on-the-go executives, online meeting apps help keep everyone on the same page.
 My team uses GoToMeeting, Skype, and Facetime to meet “face-to-face” using technology.
 Chat by phone or video conferencing, record meetings, and share screens to keep each other up to date, even if you’re continents apart!

 - Cloud-Based File Storage: Tired of attaching documents to emails and relying on track changes to keep up with multiple people editing the same files?
 Need to access your work from any device, anywhere?
-Dropbox, Box, or OneDrive may be the solution.
+Dropbox, Box, Amazon Cloud Drive, or OneDrive may be the solution.
 Update, backup, and share files with your executive and team – no flash drives needed!

 - Note Taking Apps: A robust note-taking solution, such as Evernote or OneNote, makes it easy to organize, capture, and share everything from that awesome picture you took of the sunrise to your administrative procedures binder.
 Work from anywhere on any device and capture everything in one handy digital notebook!

 - Currency Converter Apps: Quick, what’s the current exchange rate for the yen?
 I don’t know, either – but Convert Pad does.
 It quickly converts any currency, but it goes a step above and beyond by converting measurements, too – inches to centimeters, kilometers to miles, etc. There are a lot of free currency converter apps available, so search for the one that is simplest to use for your specific needs.